mobily-enterprises/jsonreststores/README.md

 This will apply to _every_ online request, which will be delayed by 8 seconds.

-# Relocation and before
+# Reposition and before

-Both `PUT` and `POST` calls will check for headers to see if an item is being relocated:
+Both `PUT` and `POST` calls will check for headers to see if an item is being repositioned:

 * `X-rest-before`.
 If set, the item will be placed _before_ the one with the ID corresponding to the header value.
-* `X-rest-relocation`.
-If set, JsonRestStore will actually ignore the data, and will simply relocate the item as it was.
-This is useful if you want your client to trigger a relocation without re-submitting (useless) data to the server.
+* `X-rest-reposition`.
+If set, JsonRestStore will actually ignore the data, and will simply reposition the item as it was.
+This is useful if you want your client to trigger a reposition without re-submitting (useless) data to the server.

-Note that the way items are relocated is beyond the scope of JsonRestStores, which calls the DB layer's `position()` function.
-All you have to do to allow relocation is pass the store `position: true`:
+Note that the way items are repositioned is beyond the scope of JsonRestStores, which calls the DB layer's `position()` function.
+All you have to do to allow repositioning is pass the store `position: true`:

       var Managers= declare( JRS, {